StrahinjaMedic/examPrep/README.md

 # examPrep

-This file is a prep for my CRUD, IPP exam
+This repo is a prep for my CRUD, IPP exam